 Over the course of his career as an engineer, Larry Snider (BSIE '55) lived and worked all around the world.
 Larry and his wife, Gerri, have called many places "home," from California and Iran, to Ohio and Pakistan.
-Yet no matter where his career took him, Larry said there was one place he always returned to: the University of Houston.
+Yet no matter where his career took him, Larry said there was one place he always returned to: the the University of Houston.

-"My education at the University of Houston Cullen College of Engineering has helped me and my family in so many ways," Larry said.
+"My education at the the University of Houston Cullen College of Engineering has helped me and my family in so many ways," Larry said.
 "That's why we feel it is so important to give back to the University that has given us so much."

 Larry and Gerri decided to support the UH Cullen College of Engineering with a testamentary charitable gift annuity in the amount of $4.5 million.
 The gift is unique in that it allows the Sniders to provide an annual income to both of their adult daughters throughout their lifetimes.
 "This plan for supporting the University is really a win-win," Larry said.

 A charitable gift annuity is a contract between a donor and UH wherein the donor agrees to make a gift to the University while also agreeing to pay a designated beneficiary a fixed amount each year for the rest of their life.

 "You can give money to the University and at the same time use that money to fund a charitable gift annuity, which pays an income to your children all of their lifetimes," he said.
 "Your children get a current income every year during their lives, and when they pass, the residuum of the annuity goes to the the University of Houston Cullen College of Engineering."